 There are several materials that you will need to make your job easy and give you satisfactory results at the end of everything.
 Let us briefly mention them.

-This should be retrofit and should ideally measure more than four inches as this would make it usable daily.
+This should be retrofitted and should ideally measure more than four inches as this would make it usable daily.

 As part of the installation process, a time will come when you will need to bore holes through the ceiling joist, and this is where the drill and the drill bit will come in handy.